FuelLabs/proxy-chunks-minimal-example/README.md

 ## Proxy

+> DO NOT ATTEMPT TO USE THE SRC-14 STANDARD OR UPGRADABILITY DIRECTLY YOURSELF TO AVOID COLLISION CATASTROPHES.
+THEY ARE FOR EDUCATIONAL PURPOSES ONLY.

+> Please refer to [using the Proxy](#using-the-proxy) section to safely incoporate proxies into your project.

 #### [SRC-14 Simple Upgradeable Proxies](https://docs.fuel.network/docs/sway-standards/src-14-simple-upgradeable-proxies/)

 The SRC-14 standard is similar to upgradeable proxies in Ethereum like UUPS, where an implementation/target contract is stored in storage of the proxy contract and all calls are delegated to it.